fat-potato-uk/k8-demo-1/README.md

 This shows us a deployment which contains a set of replicas.

-An interesting thing to look at now is if we delete one of our new pods, what will happen?
+An interesting thing to look at now is what happens if one of our pods is destroyed or deleted.

+Try request `localhost:8080/crash` to one of the pods using the same port forwarding as above.

+And also try deleting the pod as well

 <details open>
 <summary>Answer</summary>
-Our Pod gets recreated.
-We told our replica set that we wanted 2
+When the container in the pod crashes then the container is automatically restarted to bring it back to life, you can see this as the pods status switches between `Running` to `Error` and then back to `Running`

+When we delete the pod then the deployment will automatically spin up another pod with our sample-app, this is because in our replica set we told k8s that we wanted 2 of these pods.
 </details>

-We can still interact with our pods like before by port forwarding with the pod name, however there is a better way using services.

 ### Introduce a service/redeploy

+The issue we have now if how do we expose our application.
+We have multiple instances of our server running in different pods.

 Services will allow us to expose our application in a more robust way.
 Services can handle all of the network troubles and